CallWhatsApp

 Skip to main content

-Aircon Outdoor Unit Too Hot to Touch
+Why Is My Aircon Outdoor Unit Too Hot To Touch?

 Outdoor units run hot during normal cooling because they reject heat from your room.
 The question is whether the heat you feel is within normal range or a sign of airflow blockage, condenser fouling, or compressor stress.